 Louisville is sports-savvy.
-After 142 Kentucky Derbys, embracing events is part of our culture.
+After 148 Kentucky Derbys, embracing events is part of our culture.
 We have quality facilities, abundant hotels, and we’re only one-day’s drive from 60 percent of the U.S. population.
-Louisville is affordable, family-friendly, drivable, walkable, and has great restaurants, clubs and attractions.
-We work hard at ensuring your event is a success.
+Louisville is affordable, family-friendly, drivable, walkable and has great restaurants, clubs, and attractions.
+We work hard to ensure your event is a success.

 We are just as committed to providing an outstanding experience for national governing bodies of sport and event rights holders, fans, media and attendees.
 Let us show you how choosing Louisville as your host site is the first step in assuring a successful event.